Who can apply to this competition?

 Governments selected for project development awards receive up to one year of pro bono support from J-PAL North America staff, who will provide project management, connect them to other research resources and technical experts at J-PAL, and facilitate partnerships with J-PAL’s network of leading academic researchers.
 Selected state and local governments can also access flexible project development funds to help get evaluations off the ground.

-State and local governments that have partnered with a researcher from J-PAL’s network to design a randomized evaluation can apply through the Request for Proposals (RFP) for implementation funding to carry out the pilot studies or full research projects.
+State and local governments that have partnered with a researcher from J-PAL’s network to design a randomized evaluation can apply through the Request for Proposals (RFP) for additional funding to carry out pilot studies or full research projects.

 Participating state and local governments will also have the opportunity to participate in custom trainings and convenings to showcase them as leaders in creating and using evidence to inform policy, facilitate lasting connections between policymakers and researchers, and help advance the spread of innovative ideas.

 When are applications for this round of the competition due?